logicly-au/pmhc-mds-spec-amhc/doc/data-specification/data-model-and-specifications.rst

 data entry.

-Where available, the :ref:`dfn-intake_organisation_path` and :ref:`dfn-intake_episode_key` provide a link back to the intake record at the intake organisation.
+Where available, the :ref:`dfn-intake_organisation_path` and :ref:`dfn-intake_key` provide a link back to the intake record at the intake organisation.

 .. csv-table:: AMHC Episode record layout